 Gastric stem cells and IM

-In normal gastric epithelium stem cells populations give rise to nascent epithelial cells that mature and differentiate as they migrate to the apex of the gland[33].
-Gastric and intestinal stem cells share an endodermal lineage, and through the process of chronic inflammation gastric stem cells may reprogram, producing metaplastic intestinal-type epithelium that replaces the normal gastric mucosa[34].
+In the normal gastric epithelium, stem cell populations give rise to nascent epithelial cells that mature and differentiate as they migrate to the apex of the gland[33].
+Gastric and intestinal stem cells share an endodermal lineage, and through the process of chronic inflammation, gastric stem cells may reprogram, producing metaplastic intestinal-type epithelium that replaces the normal gastric mucosa[34].
 The continuing chronic inflammatory process results in further accumulation of genetic lesions in stem cells, ultimately resulting in dysplasia and cancer.
-As such IM can be thought of as a marker of stem cell stress and damage, with multiple inflammatory aetiologies converging to histologically identical metaplastic change.
-There have been multiple gastric stem cell populations characterised including Lgr5+ stem cells in the adult antrum and the neonatal corpus and antrum, Mist1+ stem cells found in the isthmus region of the corpus glands and Troy+ stem cells that are thought to reside in the base of the corpus glands[33,35,36].
+As such, IM can be thought of as a marker of stem cell stress and damage, with multiple inflammatory aetiologies converging to histologically identical metaplastic change.
+There have been multiple gastric stem cell populations characterised including leucine rich repeat containing G protein-coupled receptor 5-positive stem cells in the adult antrum and the neonatal corpus and antrum, muscle, intestine and stomach expression 1-positive stem cells found in the isthmus region of the corpus glands, and tumour necrosis factor receptor superfamily, member 19-positive stem cells that are thought to reside in the base of the corpus glands[33,35,36].
 The role each of these plays in oncogenesis is an area of ongoing research.
-However, it is notable that different regions of the stomach have different stems cells and based on epidemiological evidence histological and molecular subgroups are found in different anatomic distributions suggesting a possible predetermined pathway for conversion to specific GC subgroups.
+However, it is notable that different regions of the stomach have different stems cells and based on epidemiological evidence histological and molecular subgroups are found in different anatomic distributions, suggesting a possible predetermined pathway for conversion to specific GC subgroups.
 For instance, TCGA found different anatomic distribution of molecular subgroups of GC with MSI being more likely to occur in the gastric corpus and antrum but rarely in the cardia[17].

 IM